At Your Service: Deliveries in Istanbul

 We’ve tried (and failed) to find something in Istanbul that can’t be delivered.
 It ties into their love of everything commerce.

 They also highlight the Turks innate creativity of salesmanship.
-The large wooden carts have hand-painted phone numbers painted on the side, should you need them to pick something up.
+The large wooden carts have hand-painted phone numbers written on the side, should you need them to pick something up.

 Anything iron or resembling a metallic substance, of any size and condition, for example.
 Or they’ll drop something off.
 Anywhere.